inesarmadabras/nanodegree-neighborhood-map2/README.md

 * I stop using Material Framework.
 Now I use only Bootstrap because I'm more comfortable with it.
 * Due to problems with the Flickr API now use the Yelp API, because I already knew how to implement it.
 * Better mobile optimization
+* To call an external font-family, now I use a script, at the bottom of index.php (website performance optimization)

 ### index.html - Sugestions
 (1) Added theme-color